External Debt Statistics and the IMF

 Two key objectives of the TFFS have been to develop guidelines on the compilation and use of external debt statistics and to increase the availability of external debt statistics.

-Update of the External Debt Statistics: Guide for Compilers and Users— Drafts for public comments
+2013 External Debt Statistics: Guide for Compilers and Users(2013 EDS Guide)

 World Bank Quarterly External Debt Statistics (QEDS).
 In an effort to facilitate comparison and analysis of countries' external debt positions, the IMF and World Bank launched an online database on November 18, 2004 that offers better access to timely and comparable quarterly external debt statistics for 55 countries.
 The database is updated every three months and brings together external debt statistics that are normally published individually by countries that subscribe to the IMF's Special Data Dissemination Standard (SDDS).
 The database is maintained by the World Bank.